izebb/Donate-app/README.md

 # Donate-app
-Microapp test question- Donate application using Pay on API
+Donate application using Pay on API